 Suddenly the PR team with their professional communications skills and deep media relationships are brought back in on damage control, to clean up the mess and run ongoing crisis communications.

-Empower your PR team to control the flow of sensitive information in situations like this and you may avoid a lot of this pain in the first place.
+Empower your PR team to control the flow of sensitive information in situations like this ahead of time, and you may avoid a lot of this pain in the first place.

 3. Pressure your PR team to ignore journalists' wishes

-The fastest way to piss off a journalist and destroy an otherwise potentially great story is to not listen when a journalist communicates what they need to get the story across the line.
+The fastest way to irritate a journalist and destroy an otherwise potentially great story is to not listen when a journalist communicates what they need to get the story across the line.

 Don’t get us wrong.
 We want the big, splashy, instantaneous result too.
 But we also know when it is and isn’t possible.